 Everyone working for the NHS is subject to the Common Law Duty of Confidence.
 The information we do hold about you, whether in paper or electronic form, is therefore protected from unauthorised access.
 Under the NHS Confidentiality Code of Conduct, all our staff are also required to protect your information, inform you of how your information will be used, and allow you to decide if and how your information can be shared.

 We will use limited information about individual patients when validating invoices received for healthcare provided, to ensure the invoice is accurate and genuine.
 This will be performed in a secure environment and will be carried out by a limited number of authorised staff, these activities and all identifiable information will remain within a CEfF (Controlled Environment for Finance) approved by NHS England.

 National Fraud Initiative

-WNCCG is required by law to protect the public funds it administers.
-It may share information provided to it with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.
+We are required by law to protect the public funds we administer.
+We may share information provided to us with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.

 The Audit Commission appoints the auditor to audit the accounts of this authority.
 It is also responsible for carrying out data matching exercises.

-For further details please view the relevent section in the Fair Processing Notice.
+For further details please view the relevant section in the Fair Processing Notice.

 Under the Data Protection Act 1998 you have the general right to see or be given a copy of personal data held about you.
 This right can be exercised via submission of a Subject Access Request (SAR) to NHS WNCCG.